White BalanceImage Quality Factors

-The white balance function of a digital camera ensures the objects are captured with colors in correlation to the light source.
-White light sources such as the sun, are not always the same and can have different color temperatures (e.g., the sun, while the same light source, is different depending on the time of day).
+The white balance function of a digital camera ensures the objects in the image field are captured with colors in correlation to the light source.
+White light sources such as the sun are not always the same and can have different color temperatures (e.g., the sun, while the same light source varies depending on the time of day).

 Understanding white balance

-White balancing is used by digital cameras to capture the desired scene in the correct colors.
-The question is then what color does light have?
-In physics, light is described as a part of the electromagnetic radiation that has varying wavelengths, which create a diverse color spectrum.
+Digital cameras use white balancing to capture the desired scene in the correct colors.
+The question is, then what color does light have?
+Physics describes light as a part of electromagnetic radiation with varying wavelengths, which create a diverse color spectrum.
 A light that appears blue, for example, has a dominant wavelength range of approx. 400-500 nm, while red light has a range of 600-700 nm.
 White light, however, is composed of light from all wavelengths.
 A great example of this is light reflecting off water droplets creating the rainbow effect.

 The term color temperature* describes the visual color of a specific light source.
-The temperature uses Kelvin to express the light source value as either cold, neutral, or warm.
-Each light source has a color spectrum creating a different color cast on the same object.
-For example, a picture of an apple using a candle flame as the light source will appear to have a different color cast than when taking the same picture using an LED light or the sun.
+The temperature uses Kelvin to express the light source value as either cold, neutral, or warm, and each light source has a color spectrum creating a different color cast on the same object.
+For example, a picture of an apple using a candle flame as the light source will appear to have a different color cast than when taking the same image using an LED light or the sun.
 Without proper white balancing from the camera, the object will not appear in its actual color.

 Human eye vs. camera

 The human eye perceives color differently than digital cameras.
-Even when a certain object is seen under various light sources, we can still properly classify the correct color of the object.
-A white outdoor wall, for example, will appear to have different colors throughout the day due to the changing color spectrum of the sun, but we will still identify the correct color because the human visual system can adapt to these changes in illumination.
+Even when we see a specific object under various light sources, we can still correctly classify the correct color of the object.
+A white outdoor wall, for example, will appear to have different colors throughout the day due to the changing color spectrum of the sun.
+However, we will still identify the correct color because the human visual system can adapt to these illumination changes.

-A digital camera meanwhile, uses filters through which the light source and object information are assigned to color channels.
-The color itself is calculated during image processing but since the sensors cannot recognize the color temperature, they cannot automatically adjust the color and thus the image will have distorted colors.
+Meanwhile, a digital camera uses filters to assign the light source and object information to color channels.
+The color itself is calculated during image processing.
+However, since the sensors cannot recognize the color temperature, they cannot automatically adjust the color, and thus the image will have distorted colors.
 Let us consider the white wall example again.
-If we photograph the wall in the afternoon and then again at sunset, the wall will have a different color cast because the correct color temperature has not been adopted by the camera.
-To compensate for this deficiency, digital cameras use image evaluation and their white balance feature to more accurately correct colors.
+If we photograph the wall in the afternoon and then again at sunset, the wall will have a different color cast because the camera has not adopted the correct color temperature.
+Digital cameras compensate for this deficiency by using image evaluation and their white balance feature to correct colors accurately.

 The temperature value is based on heating a black body.
 Depending on the temperature, the black body beams the light of a specific spectral distribution leading to a visual color.
-Lower color temperature is considered warm and has more of a red-orange color while a higher temperature has a bluish (cold) color.
+A lower color temperature is considered warm and has more of a red-orange color, while a higher temperature has a bluish (cold) color.

 White balance methods

-Before discussing the various methods of white balancing, it is first important to understand the effect the wrong white balance setting can have on images.
-If the white balance of a camera is set to “Daylight,” then a yellowish color cast will be seen in the afternoon and reddish cast at sunset.
-To avoid these false colors, a color adjustment must take place within the image processing.
+Before discussing the various methods of white balancing, it is first essential to understand the effect the wrong white balance setting can have on images.
+If the white balance is set to “Daylight,” you will see a yellowish color cast in the afternoon and a reddish cast at sunset.
+Avoiding these false colors requires a color adjustment within the image processing.
 This adjustment is known as the white balance.

 Automatic white balance (AWB)

-When the camera is set to automatic white balance, the camera will independently determine the color adaption to the given light source by analyzing the scene in many different ways (scene white, gray world assumption, color by correlation) and modifying the scene to white or neutral grey or whatever the developers think is the best representation of the scene.
+When the camera is set to automatic white balance, the camera will independently determine the color adaption to the given light source.
+It does this by analyzing the scene in multiple ways (scene white, gray world assumption, color by correlation) and modifying the scene to white or neutral grey or whatever the developers think is the best representation of the scene.
 For most situations and cameras, the AWB provides accurate results.

 White balance pre-set method

-Most manufacturers provide the most common white balance pre-sets in their cameras, but if there is not the correct pre-set for your situation, then it is best to adjust the white balance manually.
+Most manufacturers provide the most common white balance pre-sets in their cameras, but if there is no correct pre-set for your situation, it is best to adjust the white balance manually.

 Manual and custom white balance method

 If manually entering the Kelvin value is also inadequate, then a final solution is to customize the white balance.
-When using the custom option, the photographer places a white or neutral grey card in the scene as a reference to the camera’s measurement of color temperature.
+When using the custom option, the photographer places a white or neutral grey card in the scene to reference the camera’s measurement of color temperature.
 Based on this measurement, the camera can determine the color temperature of the light condition in the scene and apply it.